 PBS Latino Americans Resources

-Latino Americans, a landmark three-part, six-hour documentary, aired on WXXI-TV September 17, September 24 and October 1, 2013.
+Latino Americans, a landmark three-part, six-hour documentary, will re-air on WXXI-TV at 2pm on September 28, October 5 and October 12, 2014.
 Latino Americans is the first major documentary series for television to chronicle the rich and varied history and experiences of Latinos, who have for the past 500-plus years helped shape what is today the United States and have become, with more than 50 million people, the largest minority group in the U.S. A companion book by Ray Suarez, Senior Correspondent for PBS NEWSHOUR, will be released to coincide with the series.
 The television broadcast is also be accompanied by a nationwide public engagement initiative, and bilingual digital engagement and public education campaigns.

 Resources from the program include:

 Watch: all six episodes on the WXXI/PBS Video Player (English & Spanish)

 Latino Americansï»¿ is led by Emmy Award-winning series producer Adriana Bosch and documents the evolution of a new âLatino Americanâ identity from the 1500s to the present day, featuring interviews with close to 100 Latinos from the worlds of politics, business and pop culture â including Herman Badillo, Dolores Huerta, Gloria Estefan and Rita Moreno â as well as deeply personal portraits of lesser-known Latinos who lived through key chapters in American history.